elixirschool/elixirschool/lessons/basics/collections.md

 ### Head / Tail

 When using lists it is common to work with a list's head and tail.
 The head is the list's first element while the tail is the remaining elements.
-Elixir provides two helpful methods, `hd` and `tl`, for working with these parts:
+Elixir provides two helpful functions, `hd` and `tl`, for working with these parts:

 ```elixir
 iex> hd [3.14, :pie, "Apple"]